OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cd/index.md

  - Octopus
 ---

-This post is part of a series demonstrating a sample deployment pipeline with Jenkins, Docker, and Octopus:
+This post is part of a series that demonstrates a sample deployment pipeline with Jenkins, Docker, and Octopus:

 !include <java-ci-cd-toc>